MS, CCC-SLP • 3+ Years in Private Practice • STAP AAC Trained • Certified Therapy Dog on Site • Most Major Insurances Accepted

 Pragmatic Language is the social use of language.
 It involves taking turns when conversing, socializing with others and using language for a variety of purposes.
 Language can be used to gain information, comment, or greet others.
 Understanding social conventions, or rules for conversation, is an import part of social language.
 Turn taking skills, understanding body language, gestures or facial expressions are all part of Pragmatic Language.
 At UTLEY Speech Therapy, we can diagnose and treat Pragmatic Language disorders.

 Assistive technology plays an important role in empowering those with disabilities.
-Communication tools, called Augmentive and Alternative Communication (AAC) devices and strategies are improving lives by providing independence and freedom.
+Communication tools, called Augmentative and Alternative Communication (AAC) devices and strategies are improving lives by providing independence and freedom.
 Pictures, graphics, and other visuals are available in our therapy sessions.
 If a child needs more advanced technology, we can make recommendations and connect parents with a specialist in this area.
-We support the use of AAC in our therapy sessions because adding visuals can be extremely beneficial for young children or those with speech delays.
+We support the use of AAC in our therapy sessions because adding visuals can be extremely beneficial for young children, non-speaking individuals, or those with speech delays.
+AAC can even promote verbal language!

 Childhood Apraxia of Speech (CAS) is a label for a speech sound disorder characterized by difficulty initiating and making the movements necessary to produce speech.
 Speech Pathologists know how to treat this!
 We incorporate the Principles of Motor Learning in therapy by providing maximal support to the child in the beginning.
 As the child learns the movement for specific words or phrases, the cues are faded as needed to allow the child to become more independent.
 Goals for apraxia of speech focus on movement rather than on specific sounds.
 Children diagnosed with Apraxia benefit from frequent speech therapy sessions with a high number of repetitions in order to build muscle memory.
 Parents are encouraged to attend therapy with their child in order to help children generalize the skill at home.